lqx2005/COMP2113GP/README.md

 -	Use W/A/S/D keys to control the snake.
 W is for moving up, A is for moving left, S is for moving down, D is for moving right. <br/>
 -	Enter the Esc key to pause the game.
 While paused, use W/S to navigate menu options.
 Use Enter key to confirm selection. <br/>
 -	The snake cannot reverse direction. <br/>
--	The game wraps around the screen (exiting one edge reappears on the opposite side). <br/>
+-	The game wraps around the screen (if the snake goes out of one edge, it will reappears on the opposite side). <br/>